zhezhouzz/underapproximation_type/README.md

 ### Running Benchmarks of Poirot

+In this section, we discuss the scripts that displayes the tables in the paper.

 ##### Comprehensive Scripts

-The following scripts run the benchmark suite displayed in Table 1 of the paper, it will take about `50` second:
+The following scripts run the benchmark suite displayed in Table 1 of the paper, it will take about `50** second:

     $ python3 scripts/get_table1.py

+> Notice: in order to solve the new [STLC Benchmark](#stlc-benchmark), we optimized the implementation of the SMT qeuries (remove unsued quantified variables in the queries), thus the numbers in the `(max. #∀,#∃)` columns would slight different from the table shown in the paper.
+The execution time `total (avg. time)(s)` may also be various depending on your machine.
+Readers can check the claims in the paper (line `865` to `880`) with respect to the displayed results.

 The following scripts run the benchmark suite displayed in Table 2 of the paper, it will take about `60` mins.
 It runs Poirot for the programs synthesized using [Cobalt](#cobalt-synthesizer) deductive synthesis tool.